stonepros/stone/doc/mgr/prometheus.rst

 Example to activate the RBD-enabled pools ``pool1``, ``pool2`` and ``poolN``::

-  ceph config set mgr mgr/prometheus/rbd_stats_pools "pool1,pool2,poolN"
+  stone config set mgr mgr/prometheus/rbd_stats_pools "pool1,pool2,poolN"

 The module makes the list of all available images scanning the specified pools and namespaces and refreshes it periodically.
 The period is